-- 2U, a technology company in Lanham that provides a cloud based platform for institutions of higher learning nationwide to deliver online courses to its students, has leased additional office space to accommodate an additional 650 employees for a total of 1,300 near the New Carrollton Metro Station. - Aquilent of Laurel, which provides cloud computing services to the federal government, has increased its workforce to 400 employees and has leased an additional 34,000 square feet of office space in adjacent buildings in the 95 Office Center Business Park in 2015 to accommodate future job growth of 200 information technology professionals by mid-2018. - Westphalia Town Center is a planned mixed-use town center in Upper Marlboro that will offer 347 townhomes, over 400 apartments, a 150-room hotel and 500,000 square feet of retail shopping on 479 acres during phase one.
+- 2U, a technology company in Lanham that provides a cloud-based platform for institutions of higher learning nationwide to deliver online courses to its students, has leased additional office space to accommodate an additional 650 employees for a total of 1,300 near the New Carrollton Metro Station. - Westphalia Town Center is a planned mixed-use town center in Upper Marlboro that will offer 347 townhomes, over 400 apartments, a 150-room hotel and 500,000 square feet of retail shopping on 479 acres during phase one.
 The project broke ground in June 2013.
-Infrastructure development is in process.
-At completion, the development will have 15,000 homes, one million square feet of retail, four million square feet of office space and three hotels -- making it one of the largest developments in Prince George's County. - Maryland Department of Housing and Community Development relocated its headquarters from Crownsville, Maryland to New Carrollton.
-The Department, employing 400 individuals, will be the anchor tenant of a mixed use, transit-oriented development at the New Carrollton Metro Station.
-Phase one of the project has begun for the construction of 550 residential units and 65,000 square feet of retail space will be constructed. - The Federal Bureau of Investigation (FBI) through the United States General Services Administration (GSA) solicited proposals throughout the region for the relocation of the agency, now in downtown Washington, D.C.
-Two of the three finalist sites are located in Prince George's County, one at Greenbelt Metro Station and the other at Landover Mall.
-The project will consist of the construction of a 2.1 million square foot security level five office complex with 11,000 employees. - Thompson Creek is a window manufacturing company in the process of consolidating its facilities in Prince George's County into an expanded build-to-suit facility in Upper Marlboro to retain more than 400 employees and increase employment to 500. - MGM Resorts is constructing the MGM National Harbor Casino on 23 acres.
-The \$1.3 billion casino is scheduled to open in mid-2016 and create 3,600 jobs. - Susan Gage Catering, a commercial caterer, relocated from Oxon Hill to a new location in Landover, with 110 employees. - In Hyattsville, Echo-UTC, LLC has completed construction of a 52,105 square foot Safeway grocery store and will soon complete construction of adjacent commercial/retail, restaurant and office space totaling another 33,419 square feet.
-The project will create 282 new jobs over the next three years.
-With an investment of \$23.5 million, the project has the potential to revitalize and stabilize the existing University Town Center development. - The Kane Company has consolidated their operations to a newly constructed 100,000 square foot facility currently being constructed in Lanham.
-The property serves as the company's headquarters and is expected to cost approximately \$13 million and house 200-300 employees. - Relay Foods, an on-line grocery store, relocated from Washington, D.C. to Landover with 35 employees. - Famous Dave's Restaurant opened a new location at the Boulevard at the Capital Centre shopping center in Largo creating 50 jobs. - Well Dunn Catering has relocated from Washington, D.C. to Hyattsville with 40 employees. - Metropolitan Meat and Seafood has consolidated the company's Washington, D.C. operation into the company's Landover facility and added 85 additional employees.

-- EBA Engineering has consolidated its Baltimore and Laurel operations into a new location in Laurel and added 109 employees to the company's Prince George's County workforce. - Alsco, a commercial laundry business with 180 facilities worldwide, has relocated its Washington, D.C. operation to Lanham with a workforce of 250 employees at the company's new 84,000 square foot facility. - FlexEl, a developer and manufacturer of ultra-high capacity flexible thin-film batteries, graduated from the University of Maryland's business incubator and has leased commercial space to remain in College Park with 32 employees. - Panda Power Funds is scheduled to begin construction of the \$1.7 billion 884 Mega-Watt Mattawoman natural gas electric power plant in Brandywine in 2016. - UPS acquired an additional seven acres of land adjacent to the company's distribution facility in Laurel to accommodate future growth beginning with 25 new jobs in addition to the current 1,019 full-time employees. - The County's second Harris Teeter grocery store is under construction as the anchor for the 130,000 square foot shopping center located at the Bowie Marketplace redevelopment project in Bowie. - The County's first Whole Foods grocery store is under construction as the anchor for the 60,000 square foot retail center located at the new 37 acre mixed-use Riverdale Park Station development project in University Park. - The County's first Dave & Busters is now open at Ritchie Station in Capitol Heights bringing a \$20 million, 40,000 square foot indoor arcade and restaurant to the 120,000 SF retail center.
+Townhome construction began in 2016.
+At completion, the development will have 15,000 homes, one million square feet of retail, four million square feet of office space and three hotels, making it one of the largest developments in Prince George's County. - Thompson Creek is a window manufacturing company that consolidated its facilities in Prince George's County into an expanded build-to-suit facility in Upper Marlboro to retain more than 400 employees and increase employment to 500. - MGM Resorts completed construction of the MGM National Harbor Casino on 23 acres.
+The \$1.4 billion casino opened in December 2016 and employs over 3,600 individuals, many of them are Prince Georges County residents. - In Hyattsville, Echo-UTC, LLC has completed construction of a 52,105 square foot Safeway grocery store and is 98 percent completed for the construction of adjacent commercial/retail, restaurant and office space totaling another 33,419 square feet.
+The project will create 282 new jobs over the next two years.
+With an investment of \$23.5 million, the project is revitalizing and stabilizing the existing University Town Center development. - Well Dunn Catering has relocated from Washington, D.C. to Hyattsville with 40 employees. - Metropolitan Meat and Seafood has consolidated the company's Washington, D.C. operation into the company's Landover facility and added 85 additional employees. - EBA Engineering has consolidated its Baltimore and Laurel operations into a new location in Laurel and added 109 employees to the company's Prince George's County workforce. - Alsco, a commercial laundry business with 180 facilities worldwide, has relocated its Washington, D.C. operation to Lanham with a workforce of 250 employees at the company's new 84,000 square foot facility. - Panda Power Funds began construction of the \$1.7 billion 884 Mega-Watt Mattawoman natural gas electric power plant in Brandywine. - UPS acquired an additional seven acres of land adjacent to the company's distribution facility in Laurel to accommodate future growth beginning with 25 new jobs in addition to the current 1,019 full-time employees. - The County's second Harris Teeter grocery store opened in October 2016 as the anchor for the 130,000 square foot shopping center located at the Bowie Marketplace redevelopment project in Bowie. - The County's first Whole Foods grocery store has opened as the anchor for the 60,000 square foot retail center located at the new 37-acre mixed-use Riverdale Park Station development project in University Park. - The County's first Dave & Busters is now open at Ritchie Station in Capitol Heights bringing a \$20 million, 40,000 square foot indoor arcade and restaurant to the 381,000 square foot retail center.